İğneada Floodplain Forests National Park

 The İğneada Floodplain Forests National Park (İğneada Longoz Ormanları Milli Parkı), established on November 13, 2007, is a national park located within Kırklareli Province in Marmara region at East Thrace, the European part of Turkey.

-The national park covers an area of 3155 ha and is located at İğneada town on the Turkish-Bulgarian border at 25 km far from Demirköy District district of Kırklareli Province.
+The national park covers an area of 3155 ha and is located at İğneada town on the Turkish-Bulgarian border at 25 km far from Demirköy District of Kırklareli Province.

 Streams running down from the Strandzha mountain range towards Black Sea formed alluvium on the shore, where floodplain (longoz) occurred due to seasonal floodings.

 The protected area is administered by the Directorate-General of Nature Protection and National Parks (Doğa Koruma ve Milli Parklar Genel Müdürlüğü) of the Ministry of Environment and Forest.

 The national park is a rare ecosystem, which consists of marsh, swamp, lakes and coastal sand dunes.
 The Strandzha mountain range is situated in the south and west.
 There are five lakes with aquatic plant.
 Lake Erikli covering 43 ha is a lagoon, which gets separated from the sea in the summer months as a result of drought.
 Lake Mert of 266 ha area is formed by Çavuşdere creek at its mouth.
 Lake Saka is a small lake of 5 ha situated in the south of the national park between the floodplain and the dunes.
 The two other lakes are Lake Hamam of size 19 ha and Lake Pedina of 10 ha.
 The sand dunes are situated on both sides of İğneada town.
 The dunes in the north stretch out from east of Lake Erikli to İğneada.
 The southern dunes run from the Lake Mert's sea connection to the south of Lake Saka, reaching a width of 50–60 m at some places.